 Each time you post, it’s an ad, it’s a billboard, it’s a representation of your business, and it’s an opportunity to sell yourself, so please do it right!

-When I was in Karate, we’d never let a white belt teach the black belt class – yet many are total white belts in marketing and they’re trying to run effective campaigns.
+When I was in karate, we’d never let a white belt teach the black belt class—yet many people are total white belts in marketing and they’re trying to run effective campaigns.

 To your success,

 PS – Of course, often business owners do have the time, but not the know-how.
 We can help with that as well.
 We can set up your accounts, make sure they are well optimized, and create guidelines and systems for you and hand it over for you to run with.
 If you need help, or just need a one hour crash course, let us know and we’ll be glad to help! firstname.lastname@example.org

 PPS – One last thing.
 I’ve talked about this before, but it’s not JUST time.
 I don’t believe that time alone is the solution.
 Doing the right thing over a serious length of time is the solution.
 Doing the wrong thing for ANY amount of time is a waste of time.

 The Blais family enjoying the views at Lake Tahoe.

 RYS Group Inc.